 Our nation’s Education Secretary, Betsy DeVos, is nothing if not a proponent of school choice.
-In May, Politico reported on DeVos’s announcement that Americans should expect “the most ambitious expansion of education choice in our nation’s history.”
 The current federal administration is highly supportive of school choice, which means your school needs to focus on web communications to help with school branding in order to ‘compete’ for the share of mind all schools need.

-Regardless of where you fall on the political spectrum or how you feel about DeVos, this is our country’s reality right now.
-While the states will be making individual decisions about school choice policies, the U.S. Department of Education has plans to spend more than a billion dollars to expand school choice in the next year.
+States are making individual decisions about school choice policies, the U.S. Department of Education is spending more than a billion dollars to expand school choice.
 This means there is likely to be an uptick in parents shopping for schools for their children, rather than simply accepting the public school for which they are zoned.

 School branding: now more than ever

 I know, 'compete' (see above) sounds so mercenary.
 Branding has always made some school leaders feel uncomfortable because it implies that there is a sale to be made.
 But, as best-selling author and former educator Eric Shenninger explains, branding for schools is about telling, not selling.
 By telling families what is happening in your schools, what you are achieving and how you are achieving it, you build a brand.
 This brand encourages families to move into your community and attend your school.
 It also has the added benefit of inspiring pride in your current student body and their families.

 In the face of school choice, branding becomes all the more important.
 “Regardless of your size or your resources, strong brands really give every district a fighting chance to compel people to believe in the system that’s in place,” says Shenninger.